tolstoyevsky/gits/docs/index.rst

 Gits uses

+* `SSH <https://en.wikipedia.org/wiki/Secure_Shell>`_ to remotely login into a system.
+You need to ensure, that ssh daemon is running, before you'll start a gits server.

 * `Tornado <http://tornadoweb.org>`_ to create a WebSocket server and multiplex input/output in a platform-independent way
 * `PyYAML <http://pyyaml.org>`_ to store escape and control sequences in a YAML